 Absorbing exhibitions featuring the history of the local district of Ōtaki and Te Horo on display, changing throughout the year.

 A wonderful collection of colonial settler life, including a 1930s kitchen, a colonial schoolroom and barnyard.
 Changing exhibitions throughout the year.
-Click on the website link below for more information on the museum, take a virtual tour, and lookup collection details in their online database.
+The Museum is on our Heritage Trail.
+See the museum's website for more information, or to take a virtual tour, and look up collection details in their online database.